 - Energetics – energetic interactions of plants with each other and with people

-- Cultivating techniques – starting plants from seed or root, planting and harvesting techniques, growing plants, soil preparations
+- Cultivating techniques – starting plants from seed or root, planting and harvesting techniques, growing plants, soil preparations; garden time

 - Medicine making – how to make herbal preparations